-Buffalo Dog Bites
+Buffalo Dog Bite Lawyers

 As pet ownership increases in the U.S., so does the risk of being bitten by a dog.
 Nationwide, we have between 83 million and 88 million dogs, and 4.5 million people are bitten every year, according to the American Veterinary Medical Association AVMA.
 Children are more likely than adults to be attacked by dogs and more likely to be severely injured.